 If you’re about to launch a startup, you’re likely convinced your business will achieve great things.
-But according to the SBA (PDF), about half of all new businesses survive 5 years or more, and only one-third keeps their doors open ten years or more.
+In reality, though, the odds are probably against you.
+Over 80% of startups fail.
 To give your startup the best possible chance of success, ask yourself these five questions before you take the leap.

 1. Does the Product or Service Fill a Genuine Need or Solve a Problem?

 You may have the best idea in the world, but if it doesn’t solve a problem or fill a need, consumers may not buy it.
 Theodore Levitt, who was an American economist, professor at Harvard Business School, and the editor of the Harvard Business Review,once said, “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole.”
 In other words, people don’t buy products, they buy what the product can do for them.
 If your product or service makes consumers’ lives easier, it may be a good idea.

 2. Is the Potential Market Large Enough to Support Your Business?